Computer Chip Neon Background

 Lightmatter is a private company, which means retail investors can't buy its stock.

-Alphabet (GOOGL), through its venture capital arm GV (formerly Google Ventures), led the company's Series C-2 round, which raised $155 million and valued the company at $1.2 billion.
+That round, which was led by Alphabet (GOOGL) through its venture capital arm GV (formerly Google Ventures), raised $155 million and valued the company at $1.2 billion.

-Technically, because of this stake, an investment in Google would give you indirect exposure to Lightmatter stock.
+Technically, because of its stake, an investment in Google would give you exposure to Lightmatter stock.
+However, that exposure is very indirect.

 Still, as we've seen with Microsoft and OpenAI, there's a chance this investment could turn into a more robust partnership, which could have much larger implications for Google's business.